blob1807/odin-aseprite/tests/README.md

 # Files
-Files in this folder DO NOT fall under the license of this project but of their repective projects.
-Who's licenses have being provided in each folder.

-### Taken from [asefile](https://github.com/alpine-alpaca/asefile/tree/main/tests/data)
-Found in `./tests/asefile`.
-Too many files to list.

 ### Provided by Blob
+Found in `./tests/blob`.
 Full copyright of blob1807.
 All files can only be used for & in this project.
-Found in `./tests/blob`.
 * `geralt.aseprite`
 * `mango-panda.aseprite`
 * `marshmallow.aseprite`
+* `black-dot.aseprite`

+### Provided by The Community
+Found in `./tests/community`.
+Full copyright is held by the file's contributor or creator.
+When adding a file include your name in the file name and add it to the list below in this format;
+`File Name`; License if different from BSD 3
+* `geralt-blob1807.aseprite`; Can only be used for & in this project.

+## Third party
+Files in thses folder DO NOT fall under the license of this project but of their repective projects.
+Each licenses has been provided the respective folder.

+### Taken from [asefile](https://github.com/alpine-alpaca/asefile/tree/main/tests/data)
+Found in `./tests/asefile`.
+Too many files to list.

 ### Taken from  [Aseprite GitHub](https://github.com/aseprite/aseprite/tree/main/tests/sprites)
 Found in `./tests/aseprite`.